nayeonshin/nayeonshin.github.io/_posts/2021-06-17-my-first-time-being-a-speaker-at-a-conference.md

 ## So...
 I spoke at a conference

 Jeez...
 It still doesn't feel real.
 [I just attended a conference for the first time about a month ago]({{ site.baseurl }}writing/my-first-pycon/), but now I'm someone who has spoken at a conference.
+Yes, I led a workshop at WWCode CONNECT REIMAGINE 2021 last Friday (Friday, June 11, 2021)!

 How it all happened: